rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 ### `[<RequireQualifiedAccess>]`

-Prevents unqualified use of module elements
-→ 💡 Useful for avoiding *shadowing* for common names: `add`, `parse`...
+Prevents the module import hence any unqualified use of its elements → 💡 Useful for avoiding *shadowing* for common names: `add`, `parse`...

 ---